madisonmiketa/academic-kickstart-Sep19/content/project/Dov Sax.md

 weight = 9

 # Project summary to display on homepage.
 summary = "*Honors Thesis Research*.
 2009-2010.
+Biogeographical patterns in sharks
-Examined all 480+ species of shark to determine if common biogeographical patterns are applicable.
-Honors thesis titled: Titled Biogeographyof Shark Species Worldwide."
+# Examined all 480+ species of shark to determine if common biogeographical patterns are applicable.
+Honors thesis titled: Titled Biogeographyof Shark Species Worldwide.

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "Brown.jpg"